superduper-io/superduper/README.md

 SuperDuperDB is open-source and intended to be a community effort, and it won't be possible without your support and enthusiasm.
 It is distributed under the terms of the AGPL (Affero GPLv3 Public License).
 Any contribution made to this project will be subject to the same provisions.

+# Join Us 👋

+We are looking for nice people who are invested in the problem we are trying to solve to join us full-time.
+Find roles that we are trying to fill <a href="https://join.com/companies/superduperdb">here</a>!